 Cañada Sereno is one of the easiest hikes in Sierra Nevada, thus especially recommended to families with children.
 It’s about 12 km long, with benches along the way to rest, and even a meadow where it is nice to stop for a picnic.
 A water fountain can be found near the River Darro, one of the two rivers running through Granada.
 Though the trail can be accessed throughout the year, keep in mind that there may be snow in the winter.

 Melegís – Reservoir

 Starting in the beautiful, white village of Melegís, and going to the Béznar reservoir, this 4 km walk goes through the beautiful orange groves of the Lecrín Valley.
-What makes hiking the Sierra Nevada special here is the favorable micro-climate of the valley, which means that even during the winter t is much milder than in the rest of the region.
+What makes it great is the favorable micro-climate of the valley, which means that even during the winter it is much milder than in the rest of the region.

 When to go hiking in Sierra Nevada

-Any season, including winter, is good for hiking the Sierra Nevada – much like Sardinia.
-The position in Southern Europe is very favourable, but keep in mind that the highest peaks may not be accessible in the winter months because of snow and ice.
+Any season, including winter, is good for hiking the Sierra Nevada of Spain – much like Sardinia.
+Its position in Southern Europe is very favorable, but keep in mind that the highest peaks may not be accessible in the winter months because of snow and ice.
 However, the temperatures are pleasant on the foothills even in the winter, and the views from there are equally beautiful.

-Further interesting places to visit in Granada are the Cathedral, built in a mixture of Gothic, Renaissance and Baroque styles starting in 1518 and took over 180 years to finish.
-Charles V Palace, the royal residence that was built in tribute to Charles V parents Ferdinand and Isabella (who freed Granada from the Moorish rule in 1492) makes for another good visit.
+CHARLES V PALACE – The royal residence that was built in tribute to Charles V parents Ferdinand and Isabella (who freed Granada from the Moorish rule in 1492).